How Enterprise-Scale Health Systems Are Gearing Up for FHIR, TEFCA & UDS+

 - By standardizing on FHIR, hospitals can streamline connections to internal and external systems.

-For example, Epic’s own “FHIR on FHIR” initiative and participation in projects like Da Vinci and Argonaut ensure any Epic customer can interoperate via FHIR.
+For example, Epic’s own “FHIR on FHIR” initiative and participation in projects like Da Vinci and Argonaut ensure that any Epic customer can interoperate via FHIR.

 Related: The 2025 Blueprint for Modernizing Healthcare IT Infrastructure